Jonathan Gordon-Davies: Reception

-Mike Hrano from TVTimes branded Joanthan a "decisive go-getter" type of character.
+Mike Hrano from TVTimes branded Jonathan a "decisive go-getter" type of character.
 Jonathan assumed the role as one of the soap opera's first leading males to be given the "heart-throb" moniker.
 Pinner found being referred this as embarrassing.
 Discussing this, Pinner told Hrano that "there are hundreds of good-looking guys out there, but because my character is on the TV and comes into people's homes, it puts me in the spotlight.
 That's all it is."
 In the book Phil Redmond's Brookside - Life in the Close, author Geoff Tibballs stated that Jonathan was "born to sulk".
 He added that Jonathan and Laura "niggled at each other constantly" and quipped that the money minded pairing would "charge double time if the argument extended outside office hours."
 Profiling the house fire and electrocution accidents, Tiballs quipped that Jonathan "had an unfortuante habit of never being in the house when he was needed."

 Lorna Hughes from the Manchester Evening News included Laura's death and Jonathan moving on with Cheryl in their forgotten Brookside storylines feature.
-Of the characters she stated "Jonathan Gordon-Davies and wife Laura were Brookside’s resident young professional couple in the late 80s."
+Of the characters she stated "Jonathan Gordon-Davies and wife Laura were Brookside's resident young professional couple in the late 80s."
 In April 1993, writers of Inside Soap featured Laura's death and Jonathan's grief in their readers' "favourite soap memory" write up, which also praised Pinner's portrayal of Jonathan.
 In May 1996, Inside Soap reporters included Laura's death in their "golden moment in soap" feature.
 Of Jonathan and Laura, they stated that "before the arrival of the Farnhams, the Gordon-Davies held the title of resident yuppies."
 They added that their arrival shocked the other residents of Brookside Close and described their house as a "posh pad with sponged walls and cane furniture."
 Another journalist from the magazine branded Jonathan and Laura "another yuppie couple" and opined that their relationship was "just as doomed" as Heather's romances were.
 A writer from Soap branded Jonathan a luckless character whose life was ruined by moving to Brookside Close.
 They added that "he understandably left the district."
+Francesca Babb from All About Soap included Laura's death and Jonathan becoming widowed in their "most memorable moments" of Brookside feature.
+She added that the couple's "happiness wasn't to be" and Jonathan "faced a future alone".
+In the book, "The Guinness Book of Classic British TV", it was noted that while Jonathan and Laura's marriage lasted longer than others, their "union was doomed" and ended in an unconventional manner.